jimjonesbr/rdf_fdw/README.md

 **Description**

-Returns comprehensive version information for `rdf_fdw`, PostgreSQL, compiler, and all dependencies (libxml, librdf, libcurl) in a single formatted string.
+Returns version information for `rdf_fdw`, PostgreSQL, compiler, and all dependencies (libxml, librdf, libcurl) in a single formatted string.

 -------